Manager’s Role in FMLA Leave

 Recognizing FMLA Situations

-As a supervisor, you need to be attentive to whether an employee's absence may be for FMLA qualifying reasons.
-Employees don't always know about or understand FMLA job-protection so don't rely on them to request it by name.
-Sometimes an employee will tell you directly that they need time off for medical treatment or other FMLA qualifying reasons.
+As a manager, you should be able to recognize whether an employee's absence may be for FMLA qualifying reasons because employees won't always request FMLA leave by name.
+Sometimes they will tell you directly that they need time off for medical treatment or other FMLA qualifying reasons.
 Sometimes you learn indirectly, such as through an extended absence or repeated requests for leave.

 Key points to keep in mind:

-- Employees may be eligible for FMLA job-protected leave for more than one qualifying reason during the calendar year, as long as they have not exhausted their 12 weeks of leave entitlement.
+- Employees may qualify for more than one FMLA covered reason during a 12-month period as long as they have not exhausted their 12 weeks of leave entitlement.

 - FMLA leave may be continuous, intermittent, or on a reduced schedule basis as determined by the employee’s healthcare provider.